 Crude protein is total nitrogen multiplied by protein factor.
 It is expressed in g per 100 g sample.
-Total nitrogen content includes nitrogen primarily from proteins and to a lesser extent from all organic nitrogen containing non-protein substances.
+Total nitrogen content includes nitrogen primarily from proteins and to a lesser extent from all organic nitrogen-containing non-protein substances.
 For practical purposes, non-protein nitrogen is assumed to be of little significance.

-The sample was grinded until it becomes homogenous.
-Sample was weighed in duplicate 2g sample (depending on the nitrogen content of the sample) into the digestion tube.
-5g of catalyst and 1 glass bead was added to prevent solution from bumping and 10mL sulfuric acid.
+The sample was ground until it becomes homogenous.
+A sample was weighed in duplicate 2g sample (depending on the nitrogen content of the sample) into the digestion tube.
+5g of catalyst and one glass bead was added to prevent the solution from bumping and 10mL sulfuric acid.
 The digestion tube was placed in the digestor.
 Digest mixture initially at low temperature to prevent frothing and boil briskly until the solution is clear and is free of carbon or until oxidation is complete.
-Sample was heated for another hour after the liquid has become clear to complete breakdown of all organic matter and was Placed in a 250mL Erlenmeyer flask containing 50 mL of 4% boric acid with indicator as receiver on the distillation unit.
+The sample was heated for another hour after the liquid has become clear to complete breakdown of all organic matter and was placed in a 250mL Erlenmeyer flask containing 50 mL of 4% boric acid with an indicator as a receiver on the distillation unit.
 100 mL of water and 70 mL of 50% sodium hydroxide was added to the digests and start distillation.
 It was Distilled until all ammonia has been released was obtained.
-Lower the receiver flask so that the delivery tube isabove the liquid surface and continue the distillation for 2 minutes.
+Lower the receiver flask so that the delivery tube is above the liquid surface and continue the distillation for 2 minutes.
 Finally, the sample was rinsed the delivery tube with water and allow the washings to drain into the flask.
-The distillate was Titrated with the standardized 0.1 NHCl until the first appearance of the pink colour.
+The distillate was titrated with the standardized 0.1 N HCl until the first appearance of the pink color.
 The volume of acid used to the nearest 0.05 mL was recorded.

-113 CALCULATION
+116 CALCULATION

+$N(g\%) = (mL \ 0.1N \ HCl \ sample - mL \ 0.1N \ HCl \ blank) \times 0.0014 \times N \ HCl \times 100$

+Weight of sample

-- 114 N (g%) = (mL 0.1N HCl sample mL 0.1N HCl blank) x 0.0014 x N HCl x100 - 115 Weighed of sample - Protein (g per 100g) = % total nitrogen x appropriate nitrogen conversion factor.
+Protein (g per 100g) = % total nitrogen x appropriate nitrogen conversion factor.

-117 Determination of Lipid
+Determination of Lipid

-- Fat includes fatty acids, triglycerides, esters, long chain alcohols, hydrocarbons, other glycol esters and sterols determined by this method.
+Fat includes fatty acids, triglycerides, esters, long chain alcohols, hydrocarbons, other glycol esters and sterols determined by this method.
 It is expressed as g fat per 100g sample.
-The method is used for the quantitative - determination of total fat in foods using manual extraction.
+The method is used for the quantitative determination of total fat in foods using manual extraction.

-The sample is hydrolised by hydrochloric acid at 70-80°C. Protein, if any,can be dissolved in the acid, crude fat is then manually extracted by diethyl and petroleum ether.
-The solvent is removed by evaporation and the oil residue is dried and weighed.
+The sample is hydrolyzed by hydrochloric acid at 70-80°C. Protein, if any, can be dissolved in the acid, crude fat is then manually extracted by diethyl and petroleum ether.
+The solvent is removed by evaporation, and the oil residue is dried and weighed.